willake/hades-dark-zagreus-mod/README.md

 - Chaos shield is not handled correctly
 - The gun weapon AI sometimes makes the game freezing forever
 - Export record for StyxScribe is not working, temporarily removed
-- The shield weapon AI using Aspect of Zeus has awuful behavior, because he doesn't know how long the shield gone.
-He might aggressively throw and return the shield if the player threw the shield a lot
+- The shield weapon AI using Aspect of Zeus has awuful behavior, because it doesn't know how long the shield gone.
+It might aggressively throw and return the shield if the player threw the shield a lot

 ## Special Thanks
 The deep learning library in this mod is a modified version of [luann](https://github.com/wixico/luann) by wixico.
 Thanks to wixico implementing a lightweight and fast neural network in lua.